 IMPORTANT CONTACT INFORMATION!!

-Due to the number of students and limited advisors, I am unable to return every phone call and/or meet with every student individually.
-Other options for students are:
+Due to the number of students and limited advisors, please be patient and I will return your phone call or email.
+Other options for answering your questions are:

 - Look online for the information you are seeking.